Annandale and Nithsdale Community Benefit Company

 - West - Auldgirth, Carronbridge, Closeburn, Dunscore, Glencairn, Keir, Kirkmahoe, Penpont, Thornhill, Tynron, Durisdeer and Ae.

 ANCBC is a company limited by guarantee with a voluntary board of up to twelve directors elected from the membership.
 Each of the community councils nominates members.
 For more information visit the ANCBC website.
 A copy of the fund annual report is available from the Useful links section below.
 Copies of previous reports are available on request from the Community Fund Coordinator (contact details can be found below).

-The Fund began grantmaking in 2015.
-It is anticipated that an annual amount of £300,000, index-linked, will be paid into the Fund for the windfarm's operating life.
-In 2020, the annual contribution to the Fund was just over £343,000.
+The fund began grantmaking in 2015.
+It is anticipated that an annual amount of £300,000, index-linked, will be paid into the fund for the windfarm's operating life.
+In 2020, the annual contribution to the fund was just over £343,000.
 A Community Council local grant scheme is also available and is administered directly by community councils.
 Please contact your community council directly for further details on local grants.
 If your area does not have a community council, please apply to the main fund.

 There are two grant sizes available: